RedHatRanger/RHCE9Vagrant/rhce-practice-questions/08_webcontent_yml_(MEDIUM).md

 Instructions:

 8. Create a playbook called webcontent.yml and it should run on dev group.
-i) create a directory /devweb and it should be owned by wheel group. ii) /devweb directory should have context type as "httpd" iii) Assign permissions for user=rwx, group=rwx, others=rx and group special permission should be applied to /devweb iv) Create index.html file under /devweb and file should have content "Development"
+   i) create a directory /devweb and it should be owned by wheel group. ii) Assign permissions for user=rwx, group=rwx, others=rx and group special permission should be applied to /devweb. iii) /devweb directory should have the same selinux context type as "httpd" iv) Create a soft link /devweb to /var/www/html/devweb.
-v) Link /devweb to /var/www/html/devweb.
+   v) Create index.html file under /devweb and file should have content "Development". vi) Allow traffic through the firewall for http.

 ```

 (scroll down for an answer)